Child Car Seat Laws in the United States

-All of these daily charges will also attract local (and possibly airport) taxes which will add to the daily cost.
+All of these daily charges attract local (and possibly airport) taxes which add to the daily cost.

 Can I take my own Child Car Seat?

-My tip for checking the seat in is to take a black bin liner and some tape in the car and quickly seal the car seat into the black bag.
+My tip for checking the seat in is to take a black bin liner and some tape with you and quickly seal the car seat into the black bag.
 This keeps all of the straps from getting caught anywhere, and provides some protection from dirt for the seat.

 What are the Child Car Seat Laws in the United States?